 A Note About Retesting

 Retests are available for the Praxis Biology exam.
 However, you must wait a minimum of 21 days after the day you first took the test to take your retest.
 You must also register for the exam again.

 How to Best Prepare

-- Praxis II Biology: Content Knowledge Exam Flashcards (for quick, repetition-based studying)
+- Praxis Biology: Content Knowledge Exam Flashcards (for quick, repetition-based studying)